What is Organic Waste?

 State Law AB 1826 mandated all business and multi-family properties to recycle their organic waste depending on the amount of waste generated per week.
 Recycling organic waste helps reduce greenhouse gas emissions.

 Who must comply?

 All businesses that produce organic waste may be subject to complying with organic recycling, this includes restaurants, hotels, retail establishments and multi-family residential dwellings of five or more units.
-Multi-family dwellings, which include apartments, town homes, and condominiums, are only required to recycle green waste (Click to view our organics recycling brochure).
+Multi-family dwellings, which include apartments, town homes and condominiums, are only required to recycle green waste.

 How do I comply?

 Businesses and multi-family complexes can meet the mandatory organics recycling requirements by taking one or more of the following actions:

 - Source-separate organic waste from all other waste.
 Contact your waste hauler to arrange for organic waste recycling services.